NIT-Administrative-Systems/SysDev-laravel-soa/docs/websso.md

 The package does not implement a custom [auth provider](https://laravel.com/docs/5.8/authentication#adding-custom-user-providers) and relies on the default database provider for the `App\User` model.
 :::

+## Prerequisites
+You will need an Apigee key with access to the `IDM - Agentless WebSSO`.
+The key will include access to the SSO & MFA API.

+This must be requested through the [API service registry](https://apiserviceregistry.northwestern.edu/).

 ## Setting up SSO
 Getting webSSO working should only take a few minutes.